-Published with Une belle matinée
+Published with the short story Une belle matinée

 Edition: Folio Gallimard